 Trócaire is the official overseas development agency of the Catholic Church in Ireland.
 It was established by the Irish Bishops' Conference in 1973 as a means through which people contribute to overseas emergency relief and development aid programmes.
 Its dual mandate is to support the most vulnerable people in the developing world while, also, raising awareness of injustice and global poverty.
-The Diocese of Dromore, despite its small size, is a significant contributor to the charitable work of Trócaire, and in the year under review contributed over £283,149.
+The Diocese of Dromore, despite its small size, is a significant contributor to the charitable work of Trócaire, and in the year under review contributed over £165,557 (with additional funds sent directly by parishioners to Trócaire).